Primordial black holes and scalar induced gravitational waves from sound speed resonance in non-minimal derivative coupling inflation model: Introduction

 \section{Introduction}

-During the inflationary epoch, curvature perturbations are stretched beyond the Hubble radius and subsequently re-enter the horizon during the radiation- or matter-dominated eras.
-In regions where the density contrast is sufficiently high, gravitational collapse may occur, leading to the formation of primordial black holes (PBHs)~\cite{Zeldovich, Hawking, Carr, Meszaros, Carr1975, Khlopov, Ozsoy2023}.
-PBHs have garnered significant attention as they provide a plausible explanation for various astrophysical and cosmological phenomena, including the gravitational wave events observed by LIGO-Virgo~\cite{lg1,lg2,lg3,lg4}, ultrashort microlensing events detected in OGLE data~\cite{P.Mroz2017,H.Niikura2019}, and their potential role as a substantial component of dark matter, particularly in the asteroid-mass range~\cite{A.Katz2018,A.Barnacka2012,P.W.Graham2015,H.Niikura2019a}.
-Moreover, PBH formation is intrinsically linked to the presence of large scalar perturbations, which can also generate scalar-induced gravitational waves (SIGWs)~\cite{yfcai2018,yfcai2019} that may be detectable by future gravitational wave observatories.

-In order for PBHs to form abundantly, the power spectrum of curvature perturbations must achieve an amplitude of at least \(\mathcal{O}(10^{-2})\).
-However, standard slow-roll inflation, as confirmed by observations of the cosmic microwave background (CMB)~\cite{Aghanim2020}, predicts a nearly scale-invariant power spectrum with an amplitude of approximately \(\mathcal{O}(10^{-9})\).
-This significant discrepancy highlights the inadequacy of standard slow-roll inflation in generating a sufficient population of PBHs.
-Importantly, while CMB observations impose stringent constraints on large-scale curvature perturbations, small-scale perturbations remain largely unconstrained, leaving open the possibility of enhanced perturbations at scales relevant for PBH formation.
+During inflation, curvature perturbations are stretched beyond the Hubble radius and subsequently re-enter the horizon during the radiation- or matter-dominated eras.
+In regions with sufficiently large density contrasts, gravitational collapse can occur, leading to the formation of primordial black holes (PBHs)~\cite{Zeldovich, Hawking, Carr, Meszaros, Carr1975, Khlopov, Ozsoy2023}.
+PBHs have garnered significant attention due to their potential to explain various astrophysical and cosmological phenomena, including gravitational wave (GW) events observed by LIGO-Virgo~\cite{lg1, lg2, lg3, lg4}, ultrashort microlensing events in OGLE data~\cite{P.Mroz2017, H.Niikura2019}, and their possible role as dark matter candidates, particularly in the asteroid-mass range~\cite{A.Katz2018, A.Barnacka2012, P.W.Graham2015, H.Niikura2019a}.
+Moreover, the formation of PBHs is inherently tied to enhanced curvature perturbations, which can generate scalar induced gravitational waves (SIGWs) that may be detectable by future observatories~\cite{yfcai2018, yfcai2019}.
+In order to generate a sizable population of PBHs, the amplitude of the curvature perturbation power spectrum must reach at least the order of $\mathcal{O}(10^{-2})$.
+Although the standard slow-roll inflation model is consistent with observations of the cosmic microwave background (CMB)~\cite{Aghanim2020}, it predicts an almost scale-invariant power spectrum with an amplitude of only $\mathcal{O}(10^{-9})$, which is insufficient to produce a significant population of PBHs.
+It is worth noting that while CMB data impose stringent constraints on large-scale perturbations, observational data on small-scale modes remain scarce, leaving room for the enhancement of perturbations at PBH-relevant scales.